singchan/OLD-www.silex.me-2020/content/pages/create.md

 section6: "<h2>Silex Publication,<br>Get Online, be Lightning Fast!</h2><p>Publish
   your website to any hosting.<br>Silex integrates with professional free hosting providers<br>with your own domain name and without ads.</p>"
-section9: "<h2>Hacking Without Limits</h2><h3>Open to your code at every level</h3><p>You
-  can code from within the editor, with immediate feedback and the deployment capabilities of Silex.
-Add any front end feature.
-Plug into any third party API, add transitions, animations, typography, loaders, prefetch the pages, add custom forms and change site behavior with JQuery or just HTML, CSS and Javascript.
-With your hackable website builder, you can create anything you want.</p>"
+section9: "<h2>Hacking Without Limits</h2><p>You can code from within the editor, with immediate feedback. <br>Add any front end feature.
+Plug into any third party API. <br>Change your website behavior with JQuery, HTML, CSS.</p>"
 section9-cta: <p><a href="./get-started" title="Create website in Silex">Get started!</a></p>
 section10: "<h2>The beauty of a static<br>drag and drop editor</h2><h3>Files only,
   your files where you want it to be</h3><p>Due to its static nature and the way elements